jessie-sr/scheme-interpreter/README.md

 # Scheme Interpreter

 This project is a minimalistic interpreter for a subset of the Scheme programming language.
-It aims to provide a hands-on experience with the inner workings of a language interpreter, reflecting on the design decisions that shape programming languages.
-This interpreter handles a specific portion of Scheme as outlined in the [functional programming section of Composing Programs](#), with reference to our [language specification](#) and [built-in procedure documentation](#).
+The specific portion of Scheme handled is outlined in the [functional programming section of Composing Programs](#), with reference to our [language specification](#) and [built-in procedure documentation](#).

 ## Features